This offer is no longer available on our site: Ink Business Preferred® Credit Card

 5. Carrying a balance will cost you

 If you’re opening a new business, you might be tempted to carry a balance until sales pick up.
-Unfortunately, the Alaska Airlines Visa® Business Card doesn’t offer an introductory 0% APR rate on either purchases or balance transfers.
-Instead, you’ll pay a variable APR between 17.24% and 25.24% on both.
+Unfortunately, the Alaska Airlines Visa® Business credit card doesn’t offer an introductory 0% APR rate on either purchases or balance transfers.
+Instead, you’ll pay a variable APR between 17.49% and 25.49% on both.

 Carrying a balance at those rates could make it difficult for your company to climb out of debt — and it could add up to even more if you’re not careful.
 That’s why you should aim to pay your balance on time and in full each month.